-The Japanese Roof Garden is currently closed.
-We are working to reopen it as soon as possible.
+The Japanese Roof Garden is currently closed

 The Japanese-inspired roof garden at SOAS, University of London was built during the Japan 2001 celebrations and was officially opened by the sponsor, Mr Haruhisa Handa (Toshu Fukami), an Honorary Fellow of the School, on 13 November 2001.
 It provides an area away from the noise and bustle of London streets, where visitors can relax and meditate.